dragonflydb/documentation/docs/managing-dragonfly/backups.md

 * * * * *
 ```

-Here are some example cron schedules:
+Here are some cron schedule examples:

 | CRON	             | Description                                    |
 |-------------------|------------------------------------------------|